Kitura/kitura.dev/en/starter/generator/core_concepts.md

 #### Endpoints from swagger file
 The user can choose to generate endpoints by specifing the path or URL to a [swagger](https://swagger.io/specification) specification document.

 This capability is only available for [scaffold projects](#scaffold).

+### SwaggerUI capability
+This capability uses the an embedded Swagger explorer web page to load and display the OpenAPI Swagger definition in the user friendly explorer web page.
+Through the explorer page, the user can view and exercise the APIs documented within the Swagger document.

 ## Services